statisticalbiotechnology/translong/docs/Logbook.md

 ### 3/3 2020
 * Fixed so code can give results for more than the first PC even in the cases when a TF has fewer genes than the requested number of PCs (Do PCA for fewer PCs and fill emptry results with NaN)
 * Wrote code to plot results from PC1 against results from PC2, colouring points based on developmental stage and with shapes dependent on organ.

+### 4/3 2020
+* Reflected on what I've done in the project so far
+* Thought about how to continue with the project
+* Improved the plot of PC1 vs PC2 by separating datapoints from different organs by colour, which is gradiated to show at which timepoint they were sampled

+### 5/3 2020
+* Forgot to write in logbook

+### 6/3 2020
+* Reflected on how to continue the project, what can be reported as results, what should be done for validation...
+* Discussed how to continue the project with Patrik and Gus.

+### 9/3 2020
+* Created figure with 4 subplots showing PC1 vs PC2 with two different coloring schemes for filtered (so no TFs with more than 500 genes) or unfiltered TF gene sets, to be presented for the weekly meeting.
+* Discussed about how to continue the project.
+Came up with new workflow for testing how well the method works: First test for obvious case TFs (high and varying expression), check if "activity" pattern resembles expression, test with non-obvious TFs (always present but require activation), check literature if results seem accurate/probable.
+* Wrote code for finding TFs whose gene expression is high and with high variance to be selected for continued analysis.
+* Fixed bugs for function for finding gene sets of the N genes with highest MACS2 score